kiyoon/version-pioneer/README.md

 > [!IMPORTANT]
 > Validate if `uv build --sdist`, `uv build --wheel` produces the same result as `uv build` (both sdist and wheel are built at the same time).
-> We provide a CLI command `version-pioneer test-build-consistency` to help you with this.
+> We provide a CLI command `version-pioneer build-consistency-test` to help you with this.

 ### Advanced: Configuring a PDM backend hook